 Figures

 All artwork must be very dark for purposes of reproduction and should not be hand drawn.
 Number figures sequentially, placing the figure number and caption, in 10 point, after the figure with one line space above the caption and one line space below it, as in Figure 1.
 If necessary, leave extra white space at the bottom of the page to avoid splitting the figure and figure caption.
-You may float figures to the top or bottom of a column, or set figures across both columns.
+You may float figures to the top or bottom of a column, and you may set wide figures across both columns.

 CoGNiTiVe ScIeNcE